angular/angular/aio/content/tutorial/toh-pt2.md

-# Display a Heroes List
+# Display a selection list

 In this page, you'll expand the Tour of Heroes app to display a list of heroes, and allow users to select a hero and display the hero's details.